isomerpages/moe-meridianpri/_the-meridian-experience/Meridian Primary Gratitude Wall.md

 ---
 <a href = "https://padlet.com/meridianprimary/je0dpzy84plzfexb"><img src="/images/The%20Meridian%20Experience/Gratitude%20Wall.png"></a>

-Please click on the image to view the Meridian Gratitude Wall
+Please click on the image to view the Meridian Primary Gratitude Wall